Headstorm/shukra/README.md

 # Shukra #

-Akka actor visualization and management tool for local and distributed actor systems.
+Shukra is an Akka visualization and management tool for local and distributed actor systems.

 Shukra relies on [akka-management](https://doc.akka.io/docs/akka-management/current/akka-management.html) which exposes HTTP APIs.

-## Start Developing Shukra
+## Production Use Installation
+//TODO Karthik

+## Development Usage Installation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites